 An optional condensate pump may be factory installed.
 The pump automatically eliminates condensate and humidifier flush water (if applicable) from the drain pan.
-An internal overflow safety switch is wired to the system controller to automatically signal an alarm should an overflow occur.
+An internal overflow safety switch is wired to the system controller to automatically shut down the precision A/C system should an overflow occur.